Congratulations graduates

 Your marshal can help you get your regalia on properly.
 There will also be volunteers wearing VIU aprons who can help with regalia.
 Your marshal will give you an oath card with your name, your reserved seating location and your parchment number on it, and will line you up in order according to the number on your card.

-About 20 minutes before the start of the ceremony, your marshal will walk with you to the northwest entrance of the gymnasium.
+Shortly before the start of the ceremony, your marshal will walk with you to the northwest entrance of the gymnasium.
 Once you enter the gym, convocation hosts will guide you to your reserved seating location.

 If it is raining on convocation day, umbrellas will be provided to graduates for the walk from their muster location to the gymnasium.
 Umbrellas will be collected as you enter the gymnasium.